Självklart, Sune

 Självklart, Sune (Of course, Sune) is a children's chapter book, written by Anders Jacobsson and Sören Olsson and originally published in 1986.
 It continues the story of the fictional schoolboy Sune Andersson.

 The tetanus needle stories told by the children in one of the chapters have been used within higher education to describe children's fear of tetanus needles.

-Book cover

-The book cover depicts Sune pointing at an object dropped to the floor, while Håkan is behind Sune.

 Plot

 Sune now has a little sister, Isabelle.
 Sune thinks she is "cute" despite screaming worse than Tarzan.
 Håkan wants his parents to go back to the birthing center and replace her with a baby that does not cry so loud.
 Sune also holds his first party, with "loud" music, "cute" girls, dancing and playing Post Office.

 Sune's class at school becomes the first 2nd grade class go for a tetanus shot, and rumors spread of two needle-related deaths in the previous year, and other horrors.
 Joakim does not need a shot, because he got one last year when bitten by a dog.
 He tells stories about the needle being one meter long, and a hammer being used.
 Sune tries to avoid the shot, forging a note from his mother saying her son does not need an injection.
 Finally, the nurse has to declare it is perfectly safe, and that it is more dangerous not to get a shot.

 Sune and Håkan also go to the hairdresser.
 Sune feels so ashamed over his shorter hair that he tries to use adhesive tape to attach the hair again.
 At school, he does not end up being teased so much for his short hair as he feared.

 The Andersson family also attend an entertainment evening, which end up embarrassing for Rudolf as Håkan and Sune take him to the stage.